-The new member process can take no longer then eight weeks as per Rutgers University policy (most are six weeks long).
+The new member process can take no longer than eight weeks as per Rutgers University policy (most are six weeks long).
 You should receive a calendar of events from the New Member Educator (the student charged with the responsibility of administering the new member program) at their first meeting.

 Typically you can expect to have a weekly meeting with the rest of the students who are joining and the New Member Educator.
 OFSA policy limits the time spent in the new member program to no more than ten (10) hours per week.
 At these meetings students usually participate in team builders, learn fraternity/sorority history, organizational structure, talk about the requirements they must meet in order to become an initiated member, etc. Nothing in these meetings is secret.

 Most new members participate in an academic program through the organization (tutoring with an older member, attending study hours at the library, submitting copies of their grades throughout the semester).
 They are also doing community service, attending some sort of leadership programming (a retreat, workshops, educational speakers) and are likely attending social events.